-The most recent version is recommended in production.
+The most recent stable version (✓) is recommended for use in production.

 Here you can find the latest unreleased documentation and code.
 You can use it to see what changes are coming and provide better feedback to Material-UI contributors.

 Stability ensures that reusable components and libraries, tutorials, tools, and learned practices don't become obsolete unexpectedly.
 Stability is essential for the ecosystem around Material-UI to thrive.

 This document contains the practices that are followed to provide you with a leading-edge UI library, balanced with stability, ensuring that future changes are always introduced in a predictable way.

 Material-UI follows Semantic Versioning 2.0.0.